hyperledger/fabric/docs/source/glossary.rst

 clients gather the responses from endorsing peers and then package the results and endorsements into a transaction that is submitted for ordering, validation, and commit.
-If using FabToken to create a token transaction, the FabToken client must use a prover peer to create a transaction that is submitted to the ordering service and then validated by committing peers.
+If using FabToken to create a token transaction, the FabToken client uses a prover peer to create a transaction that is submitted to the ordering service and then validated by committing peers.

 .. _World-State: